Stacked glass payment cards with a euro symbol, Maltese cross star, and Cypriot flag

 CySEC's crypto-friendly licensing has made Limassol a hub for crypto companies.
 Several major exchanges and fintech firms have established their EU regulatory base in Cyprus, creating a uniquely dense crypto ecosystem.
 While these companies primarily serve international markets rather than Cypriot retail users specifically, their local presence creates community, events, and employment that benefit the island's crypto-savvy population.

 COCA at up to 8% (1% free Starter, scaling with staking $COCA tokens) with 6% stablecoin APY is the optimal self-custody option.
-For Cyprus's non-dom residents, the 6% APY is also free of Special Defence Contribution for 17 years, creating a genuinely tax-free dual income stream.
+For Cyprus's non-dom residents, the yield can remain especially efficient because Special Defence Contribution does not apply for 17 years.

 Under Cyprus's new 8% disposal tax (passive investments may still qualify for 0%), the borrow-to-spend model from ether.fi (3%, 1% FX) and Nexo (2%) gains relevance for traders.